jenchurillo/Individual-Project-Remote-Test/README.md

-# fhirAssignmentStarter-STU3
-Skeleton code for the CS6440 Introduction to Health Informatics Lab #3.
-This is the FHIR STU3 version of this code.
-Please ensure you are using the correct version for your semester according to the lab instructions.
+CS6440 Introduction to Health Informatics Individual Project Submission

+Tools used outside of source code:
+Tabluea

-All credit for this code goes to Dan Johnson (Original Repo: https://github.gatech.edu/djohnson325/fhirAssignmentStarter)
+Also utilized fhirAssignmentStarter-STU3 from Lab #3 - credit for this code goes to Dan Johnson (Original Repo: https://github.gatech.edu/djohnson325/fhirAssignmentStarter)